trychlos/pwix-cookie-manager/README.md

 `o` here is either a javascript object which describes a cookie, or an array of such javascript objects.
 It may contains following datas:

+- `responsible`

+    Mandatory.

+    The application (resp. another package) name, as a string.

+    The `responsible/name` concatenation is expected to be a unique identifier of the cookie.

+    The `responsible` field is subject to restriction on reserved characters (#reserved-characters).

 - `name`

+    Mandatory.

     The technical name of the cookie, as a string, so that, for example, this coud be checked by the user in his browser.

-    This `name` is expected to be a unique identifier of the cookie, cannot be empty.
+    The `responsible/name` concatenation is expected to be a unique identifier of the cookie,.

-    Please note that `CookieManager` internally uses some reserved characters.
-These reserved characters must not be used when naming a cookie.
-As of 1.1.1, these are:

-    - comma `,`
-    - pipe `|`

-- `responsible`

-    The application (resp. another package) name, as a string, defaulting to none.
+    The `name` field is subject to restriction on reserved characters (#reserved-characters).

 - `category`